 India condemns 'targeted killing' of Sikh community member in Pakistan's Peshawar

-India on Sunday strongly condemned the "targeted killing" of a minority Sikh community member in Pakistan's Peshawar.
+India on Sunday strongly condemned the "targeted killing" of a minority Sikh community member in Peshawar, an incident that took place in the backdrop of an attack on Nankana Sahib Gurdwara in Pakistan.
 The Ministry of External Affairs (MEA) said Pakistan should stop "prevaricating" and take immediate action to apprehend and give exemplary punishment to the perpetrators of the crime.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)